-In response to the Environmental Impact Assessment and Flora Report the following recommendations and information was noted in the March 2019 Public Agenda Briefing report:
+In response to the Environmental Impact Assessment and Flora Report the following recommendations have been made:

-- a) A comprehensive flora survey of the vegetation unit adjacent Welshpool Road East should be undertaken and analysed to determine: - i. whether the vegetation unit adjacent Welshpool Road East represents PEC and TEC; and - ii. the presence/absence of rare or threatened plants (Western Botanical on behalf of Aquatic Solutions 2018). - b) The vegetation adjacent Welshpool Road East and Crystal Brook should be retained due to their significant roles in an identified Regional
+a) A comprehensive flora survey of the vegetation unit adjacent Welshpool Road East should be undertaken and analysed to determine:

-- Ecological linkage and Local wildlife Corridor (Biodiversity Strategy 2008). - c) The vegetation adjacent Welshpool Road East and Crystal Brook should be retained due to the significance of retaining Forrestfield Vegetation Complex in the City of Kalamunda (Biodiversity Strategy 2008) - d) The vegetation adjacent Welshpool Road East should be retained as a buffer from Welshpool road and entrance statement to the development and to the Perth Hills.
+- i. whether the vegetation unit adjacent Welshpool Road East represents PEC and TEC; and - ii. the presence/absence of rare or threatened plants (Western Botanical on behalf of Aquatic Solutions 2018). - b) The vegetation adjacent Welshpool Road East and Crystal Brook should be retained due to their significant roles in an identified Regional Ecological linkage and Local wildlife Corridor (Biodiversity Strategy 2008). - c) The vegetation adjacent Welshpool Road East and Crystal Brook should be retained due to the significance of retaining Forrestfield Vegetation Complex in the City of Kalamunda (Biodiversity Strategy 2008) - d) The vegetation adjacent Welshpool Road East should be retained as a buffer from Welshpool road and entrance statement to the development and to the Perth Hills.
 This precedent has already been established through the determination of the significance of the vegetation on Welshpool road east to the west of this site.